The Dishman Family of Virginia

 Other Life Events

-Census18106 Aug 1810Susanna Jackson was probably the female, age 26 to 44, in James Dishman's household on the 1810 census in King George County, Virginia, United States.5
+Census18106 Aug 1810Susanna Jackson was probably the female, age 26 to 44, in James Dishman's household on the 1810 U.S. Federal Census in King George County, Virginia.5

 Other Information